Tourism in South Sudan

-South Sudan, a country in northeastern Africa, became an independent country in 2011.
-South Sudan has the world's second largest animal migration and therefore is considered a good place for ecotourism, but the lack of infrastructure for tourism and 2013-2020 civil war are considered the challenges for the tourism industry in South Sudan.
+Despite high potential for tourism, especially ecotourism, tourism in South Sudan remains a small industry.
+The country is home to the world's second largest animal migration, six national parks, and 10 game reserves.

 Industry

 The tourism industry makes up a small share of the GDP of South Sudan, only 1.8% as of 2013.
 According to a report by the World Travel and Tourism Council, the contribution of the travel and tourism in GDP is expected to grow to 4.1% by the year 2024.
 Juba International Airport, the largest airport in South Sudan, has expanded from no international airlines operating in it in 2005 to 32 operating there in 2015.
-South Sudan does not have any five star hotels.
-The country has only two or three star hotels.

 Advisories

 The US State Department warns US citizens against visiting South Sudan due to continued armed conflicts in the country.
 As per an advisory published in December 2015, the US embassy in South Sudan is unable to provide any required assistance to US citizens in or outside Juba due to lack of the basic infrastructure and security threats outside the embassy.
 Canadian and British advisories also recommend to avoid all travel to South Sudan and border areas, and they also warn about their inability to provide assistance to their citizens in South Sudan.